 Work with Movers that Use Eco-Friendly Tactics

-If you decide to ask for professional help, look for a OKC moving company that drives trucks and vans running on bio-diesel.
+If you decide to ask for professional help, look for an OKC moving company that drives trucks and vans running on bio-diesel.
 And although the technology is relatively nascent today, future moving companies might even switch to an all-electric fleet.
 Aside from the vehicles they drive, ask about the packing materials they use.
 Are the items sustainable or is it the same material spit out by large industrial ovens and assembly lines?
 If they avoid such questions or fail to answer appropriately, consider looking at other prospects.

 Know Shipping and Fuel Choices

 If you are moving miles away to another city or state, you might need to transport your vehicle via public transportation.
-Car owners have two eco-friendly options when it comes to transporting their vehicle cross-state, namely through moving companies that use trucks running on bio-diesel or shipping the car via railway system.
+Car owners have two eco-friendly options when it comes to transporting their vehicle cross-state, namely through moving companies in Norman that use trucks running on bio-diesel or shipping the car via railway system.
 With all else being equal, trains are four times more fuel-efficient than trucks.
 It may take longer to transport your car from Point A to Point B, but they do leave less carbon footprint.